What to Expect on the Home Financing Journey

 Review Credit History

 Although lenders will at times be more lenient or more strict in their loan qualifications, the quality of the borrower’s credit history remains a make-or-break factor.
 Therefore, a first-time home buyer is going to want to obtain copies of their credit reports from the three credit reporting agencies (Trans Union, Equifax, and Experian), at least three months before applying for a loan.
-This will give the borrower time to review the reports and dispute any incorrect information or illegitimate data with the bureaus so when it comes time to apply for the loan, their credit report is as good as it can be.
+This will give the borrower time to review the reports and dispute any incorrect information or incorrect data with the bureaus so when it comes time to apply for the loan, their credit report is as good as it can be.

 Gather All of the Required Documents Before Applying